HP Stream 7: Specifications

-The HP Stream 7 has a 7-inch E-IPS LCD with 1280x800 resolution.
+The HP Stream 7 has a 7-inch E-IPS LCD with 1280×800 resolution.
 It uses the Intel Atom Z3735G quad-core 1.33 GHz Bay Trail system on a chip supporting 1.83 GHz burst speed, and includes 1 GB of DDR3L-RS-1333 RAM memory and 32 GB of flash storage, expandable with a microSDHC card.
 It features a 2 MP rear-facing camera and a 0.3 MP front-facing camera.
 It supports Wi-Fi 802.11 b/g/n and Bluetooth 4.0 connectivity, USB 2.0, and Miracast.
 It uses a non-removable 3000 mAh battery.
 Windows 8.1 with Bing is preinstalled.

 Reception

 The HP Stream 7 received mostly positive reviews.
 Brandon Chester of AnandTech gave a positive review, saying that the Stream 7 is "not the best tablet overall, but [is] the best tablet at its price point by a large margin".
-Strong points noted in the review include the use of an IPS display panel and its CPU performance, and weak points noted include the insufficient amount of RAM, bad build quality of the removable back cover, low battery life, and an "essentially unusable" 3.5mm audio jack which generates a great deal of static and noise.
+Strong points noted in the review include the use of an IPS display panel and its CPU performance, and weak points noted include the insufficient amount of RAM, bad build quality of the removable back cover, low battery life, and an "essentially unusable" 3.5 mm audio jack which generates a great deal of static and noise.
 Florian Wimmer of NotebookCheck gave a score of 78%, also saying that the Stream 7 is suitable for users with a low budget.